 You should give yourself at least one year for a full recovery.
 This time is sufficient to recover from residual injuries and any compensatory patterns develop while you were experiencing pain.

 How soon you can resume normal activities will solely depend on your situation.
 Everyone is different.
 The recovery time may take longer for some patients than others.
 After the surgery, the primary focus will be to reduce any inflammation and pain.

 Once you notice an improvement in these areas, you may start seeing a difference in your movement and range of motion.
 To improve your range of motion, you will have to undergo physical therapy for some time.

-Your doctor may also recommend light activities like cycling and strength training workout to improve strength.
+Your doctor may also recommend light activities like cycling and strength training workouts to improve strength.
 You can expect to start dancing again in about 4 to 6 weeks.